Lichen planus: Epidemiology

 Some studies suggest that cutaneous lichen planus is more commonly found in men whilst oral lichen planus lesions are more commonly found in women.

 History

-Lichen planus was first reported in 1869 by Erasmus Wilson.
+Lichen planus was first described in 1869 by Erasmus Wilson as an inflammatory disorder with unknown etiology.

-The origin of the word is believed to be from the Greek word Leichen, which means tree moss, and also from Latin word planus, which means flat and even surface.
-Dr Wilson explained the condition as an inflammatory disorder with unknown etiology.
 Initially, the characteristic surface markings or striae was described by Weyl in 1885.
 In 1895, Wickham further explained the characteristic of the lesion, now known as Wickham striae.
 Further on, Darier explained the presence of such characteristic markings by correlating with an increase thickness of the granular cell layer.
+Fritz Williger published the first documented clinical case of malignant transformation of oral lichen planus in 1924.
 The coexistence of oral, cervical and stomach lichen planus lesions were described by Guogerot and Burnier in 1937.
 A similar variant of mucosal lichen planus as the vulvovaginal-gingival syndrome with erosive lesions involving oral and vulvovaginal mucosa were introduced by Pelisse and colleagues in year 1982.

+The origin of the word is believed to be from the Greek word λειχήν (leikhḗn), originally 'liverwort', and the Latin word planus 'flat, even'.